the-anna-project/annad/doc/concept/anna.md

 already knows how to do so.

 ### challenges
-Making the described concept successfull is a matter of challenges, their complexity and their order in which Anna learns from them.
+Making the described concept successful is a matter of challenges, their complexity and their order in which Anna learns from them.
 Having a shit load of CLGs and letting Anna backpropagate on problems that are way to complex at the beginning will lead to nowhere.
 It is important what types of challenges